Raaschou/roborally/README.md

 We have updated the controller.GameController.executeNextStep() method to call the implemented helper methods executeFieldActions() and processBlockedConveyorPlayers() which is called after the all the registers have been executed.

+## Updated status label
+The status label made in 4a was only incrementing on moving the players with mouse clicks.
+We changed this to show useful information pertaining to the current state of the game.
+It shows the current player and their next checkpoint, the current round and what register is current, and lastly the phase of the game.

 ## Documentation
 We have written JavaDocs for the implemented methods and for methods we have used that didn't already have JavaDocs.